Preemptive war: World War I (1914–1918)

 The Austro-Hungarian Chief of the General Staff, Franz Conrad von Hötzendorf, argued for a preemptive war against Serbia in 1913.
 There is however no agreement among historians that Conrad's proposals were preemptive and not preventive.
-According to other historians, Conrad (a social Darwinist) proposed a preventive war against Serbia more than 20 times before, starting in 1909.
+According to other historians, Conrad (a social Darwinist) had proposed a preventive war against Serbia more than 20 times before, starting in 1909.
 Serbia had the image of an aggressive and expansionist power and was seen as a threat to Austria-Hungary in Bosnia and Herzegovina.
 The assassination of Archduke Franz Ferdinand (June 1914) was used as an excuse for Austria-Hungary to attack Serbia, leading to World War I.

 During the course of the destructive and costly World War I, for the first time in history, the concept of "the war to end war" began to be seriously considered.
 As a further expression of that hope, upon the conclusion of the war, the League of Nations was formed.
 Its primary aim was to prevent war, as all signatories to the League of Nations Covenant were required to agree to desist from the initiation of all wars, preemptive or otherwise.
 All of the victorious nations emerging out of World War I eventually signed the agreement, with the notable exception of the United States.